roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

     +-----------------------------------------------------------------------------+
     ```

-    **Note:** If you run the `docker ps` command and find that no container is started on the GPU node, see [Failed to start a container on the GPU node]().
+    **Note:** If you run the `docker ps` command and find that no container is started on the GPU-accelerated node, see [Failed to start a container on the GPU node]().

-## How do I resolve the issue that no container is started on a GPU node?
+## How do I resolve the issue that no container is started on a GPU-accelerated node?

-When you restart kubelet and Docker on GPU nodes where specific Kubernetes versions are installed, you may find that no container is started on the nodes after the restart.
+For some Kubernetes versions, when you restart kubelet and Docker on GPU-accelerated nodes, you may find that no container is started on the nodes after the restart.

 ```
 service kubelet stop